MavericksFive/Exchange-Tracking-Substreams/README.md

-# sBTC swap pool Substreams
+# sBTC swap - Curve pool Substreams

 Even if this SPS is configured for the sBTC swap pool, you use for each pool by updating the `CONTRACT_ADDRESS`, `START_BLOCK` and the contract metadata in the `store_token` function to match your token.